 1. Musical chairs

 Who you work with and where you sit in an office can play a major role in relationship building and overall positive culture.

 At Five by Five, a growing UK-based agency, Executive Creative Director Tommy Perez shares a unique concept that has helped keep teammates on their toes while rapidly boosting workplace communication efficiency.
 Everyone on the team works in shared rooms, with rolling file cabinets and chairs.

 No one's seat is permanent.

 The idea is to trade spaces regularly — this opens collaboration and streamlines sharing of work and communication.
 Employees move around as the creative process evolves, sitting in proximity to the teammates they’re currently partnering with in the strategy, design, copy, or production stage.
 Perez explained why this has been such a successful strategy:

-Creative teams go out and buy $50 of random stuff from a Dollar General store and assign the items across small groups of teams.
-Bi-weekly, the company comes together over Skype and competing teams will have 3 minutes to give their product elevator pitch.
-Judging teammates will raise their hands if they want to hear more (like the Voice), or as Heidi Klum would famously say, “You’re out”.
+Creative teams go out and buy $50 of random stuff from a dollar store and assign the items across small groups of teams.
+Biweekly, the company comes together over Skype and competing teams will have three minutes to give their product elevator pitch.
+Judging teammates will raise their hands if they want to hear more (like NBC's "The Voice"), or as Heidi Klum would famously say, “You’re out.”

 The event has been incredibly well-attended and helped to bond the teams, as well as keep those healthy creative juices flowing.

 While weekly team lunches seem like a great idea, it can be hard to maintain attendance with busy schedules.
-Clare Wylie, Service Operations Manager at Lyra Health shares a concept in place at her past company Better Health – the “Decent” Prize.
+Clare Wylie, Service Operations Manager at Lyra Health shares a practice from her past company, Better Health: the “Decent” Prize.